-Name of SEN Governor: Amanda Stapleton
+Name of SEN Governor: Marion Merrington

-Name of SENCO: Louise Johnson
+Name of SENCO: Louise Johnson/Annie Bristow - shadowing and gaining qualification

 Name of Head: Louise Johnson

 Arrangements for Inclusion

 All children and their parents are entitled to be treated with respect and to have their views taken into account.
 Arrangements for supporting pupils with diverse needs are made to protect and enhance the dignity of those involved.
 Inclusion is a process not a state and its success relies on all members of the school community having a shared philosophy and valuing all of the children equally.